abhijitherekar/k8swatchcrd/README.md

 # CREDITS:
 1. Kubernetes community and kubernetes github page of client-go, apiextensions
-2. Kubecon videos on youtube, https://www.youtube.com/watch?v=yn04ERW0SbI&t=1685s
-3. Sample controller youtube video by rook, for example on codegen.sh
+2. Sample controller youtube video by rook, for example on codegen.sh

 # k8swatchcrd